 Sometime around four months, most babies’ hand-eye coordination has developed enough to the point where the baby really can grab things intentionally.
 Everything will go into his mouth!
 At this point, your baby might also shake his rattle or his toys.

 Yes – some 4-month-old babies are strong enough to lift their feet high enough to be able to play with them, or they’ll chase their feet while sitting up.
-My youngest didn’t do any of this at 4 months; he was much more interested in observing his surroundings.
+My youngest didn’t do any of this at four months; he was much more interested in observing his surroundings.

 Cognitive and Social Development

-- Communication
+Communication

 The babbling and cooing continue, and the baby will try to mimic your language and the sounds she hears when you are talking.
 Talk to your baby as much as you can.
 Your baby doesn’t care what you are talking about.
 She enjoys hearing your voice and learning about communication.

-- Emotions
+Emotions

-On the other hand, not only is your baby smiling spontaneously but at this age, she can also laugh out loud.
+On the other hand, not only is your baby smiling spontaneously, but at this age, she can also laugh out loud.
 A wonderful sound!

-- Sleep
+Sleep

-I read everywhere that at 4 months of age, babies sleep through the night.
-My personal experience (and that of many mothers that I’ve talked to) is that they don’t at all!
+I read everywhere that babies sleep through the night at four months of age.
+My experience (and that of many mothers I’ve talked to) is that they don’t at all!

 Some babies do, but it is also quite common that 4-month-old babies wake up more frequently because they get hungrier.
 So don’t despair if your baby does not sleep through the night.